 A dynamic leader in the automotive retail and regional airline industries, and a dominant real estate investor in residential and commercial land opportunities.
 Georgian International is one of Simcoe County’s most influential companies.

-With 400 employees and annual sales of $137 million, Georgian International is one of Simcoe County’s most influential companies and recognized names.
+Georgian International is one of Simcoe County’s most influential companies and recognized names.
 We are known for our uncompromising commitment to growth and profitability, and for making a positive contribution to the communities in which we operate.
 At Georgian International, we consider our culture to be one of our strengths.
 We have a performance-oriented environment that emphasizes high-integrity business practices combined with work/life balance.
 Our culture has been principally built around two important attributes — passion and drive.

 These attributes have shaped the foundation of our corporate principles, are the root of our collective success and are the reason we attract and retain highly loyal employees — employees who are ‘passionately driven’.